sarahciston/codingcare/posts/guide.md

 Just as it's not always necessary to explain complex digital systems in highly technical terms, or critical theory in highly academic terms, we can use plain language to include as many interdisciplinary communities in the topics of our conversation as possible.

-This is not only about meeting people at their skill level (which we absolutely want to do), but also about meeting them at their interest level and topic of choice.
-In any conversation, accept that it is not your job to change someone else's focus or opinion, especially about their own work.
-Practice giving feedback that is a value-neutral description of what you see in their work, rather than what's 'good' or 'bad', or what you like or dislike (Springer 2015).
+Jus as we want to meet people at their skill level, we also want to meet them at their interest level and topic of choice.
+Accept that it is not your job to change someone else's focus or opinion, especially about their own work.
+Practice giving feedback that is a value-neutral description of what you see in their work, rather than what's 'good' or 'bad', or what you like or dislike [@springerSyllabusENGL8A2015].
 This can often be the most helpful feedback, as it reflects back to the creator how it is received by an audience and leaves to them whether it meets their goals.

 I may not relate to their approach or their aesthetic — or their politics!
 But I still *try* to start by understanding what they want to make and why.[^baseline] I do ask questions intended to challenge those approaches and aesthetics (and sometimes politics), but my goal is not to change their mind or make them do it 'my' way.
 My goal is to make space for them to see options they might not have considered, and to help them explore the options they choose in mindful ways.